“If I have lost confidence in myself, I have the universe against me.“

 Becoming a Detective

-Instead of talking about the week or examining a person’s reactions to old stimuli in a free-form manner, the sessions tend to follow a predictable format:
+Instead of talking about the week or a patient’s reactions to old stimuli in a free-form manner, the sessions use the following format:

 A New Way of Thinking

 During addiction treatment, it is crucial to help the person struggling with addiction understand the reasons for drug relapse.
 CBT encourages people to break apart a relapse, looking for relapse triggers and when resistance began to fade.
 When a person can identify these factors, the rehab team can develop strategies to help them avoid them in the future.